 2. Do not play the fish to exhaustion.

 3. Do not handle the trout with dry hands.

 4. Avoid subjecting the trout to prolonged exposure to air.

 5. Do not squeeze the gill covers or internal organs.

 6. Hold the ﬁsh upright in the water allowing it to “get its breath back” and regain its equilibrium.

 While I practice catch and release in many rivers, particularly in waters that I consider to be fragile fisheries, in other waters that contain good numbers of trout, I have no qualms about killing one or two trout for the table.
 For example, trout in the estuaries of South Westland are insufficient numbers to sustain a few for the table.
 My wife and I always count on one or two good feeds of trout when we visit the coast.

 In the trout fishing fraternity, there is almost a cult-like following of catch and release anglers.
 Amongst these are a few that scorn and try to dissuade the trout angler who wants to kill a trout to take home for a feed, even when it comes from the water where trout abound.
 This “holier than thou” attitude does little to unite trout anglers who should together be fighting far more important issues such as those relating to access, sale of water rights, trout farming, and so on.

 In all honesty, if a fishery is such that it can no longer sustain the angling pressure it is being subjected to, the various fish and game councils should amend those conditions of their District Anglers Notices that relate to season length and daily bag limits.
-If the fishery is so fragile that it is on the point of collapse, either a temporary closure or catch and release should be introduced.
+If the fishery is so fragile that it is at the point of collapse, either a temporary closure or catch and release should be introduced.
 Anglers can also help in these situations by realising that their licence to fish is not necessarily a licence to kill.